 - Keep food and beverages away from the general area of your computer.

-- NEVER use alcohol or ammonia-based cleaners.
+- NEVER use alcohol or ammonia-based cleaners on a computer monitor.
 (This means NO Windex!)

 - NEVER spray cleaner directly on the monitor.
 Wipe away any dripping liquid before it gets to the bottom of the screen.
 If liquid drips down into the bezel, it will get wicked up into the layers that make up your monitor screen and ruin the bottom of the screen.